-Ambient monitoring data for SO_2 concentration was collected at all four monitoring locations examined in this study.
-However, the monitoring at Riverside station and at Wright/Water St. Station were halted in 2002 and 2003, respectively.
-The available data indicate that the annual mean and the 1-hour and 24-hour maximums were not exceeded at any of the four stations, for the years 1999 to 2003.
+Ambient monitoring data for SO_2 concentrations was collected at all four monitoring locations examined in this study.
+However, the monitoring at Riverside station was halted in 2002.
+The available data indicate that the annual mean and the one-hour and 24-hour maximums were not exceeded at any of the four stations, for the years 1999 to 2003.